thaabomb/autocross-notes/README.md

 Third, set damping to 65% critical in the 0-0.3 in/s range.

 # Notes from reading _How to Autocross_ by Andrew Howe
-Even though we don't often think of it this way, massive understeer equals losing co trol of the car.
+Even though we don't often think of it this way, massive understeer equals losing control of the car.

 Use a safety tether for externally mounted cameras in case the primary mount fails.